delaney-data/SQL-DataAnalysis/README.md

 # SQL Data Analysis
-A demonstration of to analyze and answer questions about data using SQL.
+ Answering questions about data using SQL.

 ## Overview
 Using a dataset from Kaggle, we will provide insights on using SQL.